personalizedrefrigerator/js-draw/README.md

 </script>
 ```

 **Note**: To ensure the CDN-hosted version of `js-draw` hasn't been tampered with, consider [including an `integrity="..."` attribute](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).
-[JSDelivr can help compute a hash of the library.](https://www.jsdelivr.com/package/npm/js-draw?path=dist&tab=collection).
+[Read more about using SRI with JSDelivr](https://www.jsdelivr.com/using-sri-with-dynamic-files).

 ## Adding a toolbar